 Although hardly a formalist’s day dream, Ashby suggests the ambling dislocation of the world in the Bergmanesque static shots that characterize the opening portions of the film as well as the shambling narrative structure that disinterestedly floats from scene to scene without a modicum of momentum.
 With social anxiety and distress trading in for hippie rebelliousness and eternal love in the early ’70s, the arrival of Maude mid-film feels like a last hurrah, a winsome tip of the hat to the faded glory of ’60s happy days.
 When Ashby characterizes this flip by letting a little sunshine back into the film in the busier, more chaotic, more colorful second-half, it’s a dream of life, a will to exist in the present, restored to its former resplendence.
-A dream, of course, undercut by a winking self-awareness that suggests the film’s acceptance of its own desperate, fable-like longing for a hippie vision that doesn’t necessarily exist anymore.
+A dream, of course, undercut by a winking self-awareness that suggests the film’s acceptance of its own desperate longing for a hippie vision that doesn’t necessarily exist anymore.

 Ashby’s grip on the schismatic mood and bifurcated world of the early ’70s is, admittedly, a touch too programmatic to fully intimate the heated unease of a time period torn between furious optimism and wordless pessimism.
 The screenplay is particularly burdened by a cumbersome habit of overstepping the line from droll comedy to a more morose obviousness with a waxworks-like, tentative grip on life.
 Yes, the point is the jarring tonal whiplash between the two characters and the two worldviews embodied in them, one deadened and embalmed and the other whimsical and momentous.
 But dissonance sometimes strays into a funereal somnambulism never present, for instance, in Five Easy Pieces, another film about the anomie and ennui of the youthful bourgeoisie from Ashby’s fellow traveler Bob Rafelson.